Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 How long does it take to see results with tirzepatide?

 Tirzepatide reaches its peak concentration in the body within 8-72 hours.
 It starts working as soon as it is injected.
 However, it takes a few weeks to promote significant weight loss and blood sugar control.
 A clinical study shows that tirzepatide caused changes in body weight at weeks 4, 12, and 24.
 Weight changes became more significant over time.
-Tirzepatide 5 mg showed an average weight loss of more than 5% body weight at the median time of 16 weeks, while 10 and 15 mg took 12.4 weeks to show significant weight changes and glycemic control.
+Tirzepatide 5 mg showed an average weight loss of more than 5% of body weight at the median time of 16 weeks, while 10 and 15 mg took 12.4 weeks to show significant weight changes and glycemic control.

 How do I change my tirzepatide injection day?